-Located on the evaporator.
+Located on the evaporator in the bottom/right compartment.
 It is used for defrost.

-Thermistor three (Ambient):
+Thermistor five (Ambient):

 Located in the base of the unit (secured to the condenser).
 It is used to monitor the ambient temperature within the base compartment.
 It is used for diagnostics.